wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 $value = apply_filters( "rwmb_frontend_field_value_{$attribute}", $value, $args );
 ```

 The callback function accepts 2 parameters: the attribute value and the array of all attributes.
-You should use `$args['id]` to check if you're filter for the right form.
+You should use `$args['id]` to check if you're filtering for the right form.

 ### Templates

-The plugin allows you to use a custom template files for post fields and the confirmation message.
+The plugin allows you to use custom template files for post fields and the confirmation message.

-The plugin will look for a template file with the following order:
+The plugin will look for a template file in the following order:

 - Inside a folder `mb-frontend-submission` of your child theme
 - Inside a folder `mb-frontend-submission` of your parent theme
 - In the plugin's `templates` folder

-In order to overwrite the output of post fields, please following the steps below:
+To overwrite the output of post fields, please follow the steps below:

 - Create a folder `mb-frontend-submission` in your theme.
-- Copy a template file that you want to change from plugins's `templates` folder to the new `mb-frontend-submission` folder, keeping the same folder structure.
+- Copy a template file that you want to change from the plugin's `templates` folder to the new `mb-frontend-submission` folder, keeping the same folder structure.
 - Modify the new template file.

 ### Field order

-Sometimes you want to **mix post fields with custom fields**, or change post content to `textarea` field.
+Sometimes you want to **mix post fields with custom fields** or change post content to a `textarea` field.
 You can do that with the following steps:

 - Remove the `post_fields` attribute from the shortcode
 - Add post fields as normal custom fields to your meta box settings, like this: